MoniMurray/piano-teacher/README.md

 This is the website of a fictional Piano Teacher offering tuition in piano in Co.
 Kildare, Ireland.

-A User will be able to see at a glance, on the Home page, the Piano Teacher's credentials, that lessons can be provided either in-person or online, and that piano students of all ages and experience levels are welcome to take lessons.
+A User will be able to see at a glance on arriving at the Home page the Piano Teacher's credentials and that piano students of all ages and experience levels are welcome to take lessons.

 ![](/assets/images/README-screenshots/amiresponsive-screenshots.png)

 ## User Experience

-With the neutral colour palette, text size and colour, and images chosen to support the theme of the website, a user's experience on the website will be positive.
+With the neutral, complementing colour palette, text size and colour, and images chosen to support the theme of the website, a user's experience on the website will be positive.

 ### User Stories

-- A user will see at a brief glance the purpose of the website.
+- A user can see at a brief glance the purpose of the website.
 - A user can navigate smoothly and intuitively from page to page through the website.
 - A user can find easily information about the Piano Teacher and the lessons available.
 - A user can choose to get in touch with the piano teacher by inputting some basic information.